You're probably familiar with the small, USB-like devices and plumes of sickly-sweet smoke created by vapes.

 Some of the most harmful chemicals found in e-cigarettes include:

-• Nicotine: While it's illegal to use, buy or sell nicotine for use in e-cigarettes in Australia (unless you have a prescription), it is still possible to purchase this chemical online [4].
+- Nicotine: While it's illegal to use, buy or sell nicotine for use in e-cigarettes in Australia (unless recommended by a doctor), it is still possible to purchase this chemical online [4].
 This is a highly addictive substance that can cause a range of health complications, including an increase in blood pressure, heart rate, blood flow and even a narrowing of your arteries [5].

 The exact ingredients contained in a vape depend on which type of liquid and product you purchase.